giantswarm/releases/announcements/2021/week17.md

 ## Docs

-The [search engine in docs](https://docs.giantswarm.io/) now searches the blog, making it quicker for you to find what you are looking for.
+The [search engine in docs](https://docs.giantswarm.io/) now also searches the blog, making it quicker for you to find what you are looking for.
 Please try it and let us know what you think!

 We updated these docs to reflect recent improvements: [Advanced ingress configuration](https://docs.giantswarm.io/advanced/ingress/configuration/), [The Giant Swarm App Platform](https://docs.giantswarm.io/app-platform/overview/), and [Prepare an Azure subscription to run Giant Swarm workload clusters](https://docs.giantswarm.io/getting-started/cloud-provider-accounts/azure/).